Edith Anne Hamlin

 - Signed lower left; title and name inscribed verso

 PRICE: Upon request INQUIRE

 This painting was gifted to the artist’s sister, then passed down by descent until acquired by Nevada Fine Art.
 The work is emblematic of Hamlin’s deep connection to Arizona and Tucson, where she lived and painted while married to Maynard Dixon.
 She recalled those years as the happiest of her life.

 Located northeast of Tucson, Tanque Verde began as a small community of pioneering ranchers who came west in the 1860s.
 The area is adjacent to Saguaro National Park East.

-The painting is in excellent condition and housed in the original frame.
-The frame bears minor chips and surface abrasions typical of use.
+The painting is in excellent condition and housed in a hand-carved frame by Holton Studio Frame-makers of Berkeley, California.

 About the artist…

 Edith Hamlin (1902-1992) was born in Oakland, California.
 She studied art at the California School of Fine Arts, followed by further studies at the Teachers College at Columbia University in New York.